Speaking & Workshops

 A New Understanding Of Performance

-Christina Cooper is a performance psychology specialist and creator of the Fearless Musician Method™.
+Christina Cooper is a professional musician and creator of the Fearless Musician Method™.

-Her work introduces a new perspective on performance under pressure — one that sees it not as a problem of confidence or preparation, but as a predictable pattern that can be understood and stabilised.
+Her work introduces a new perspective on performance under pressure — one that sees it not as a problem of confidence or preparation, but as a predictable pattern of response shaped by the interaction between pressure and identity.

-At the centre of this work is the Pressure-Identity Loop™, a framework that explains why performance can suddenly feel unstable, even at a high level.
+At the centre of this work is the Pressure-Identity Loop™, a framework that explains why performance can suddenly feel unstable — and how those patterns can be understood and reshaped.

 What Christina Speaks On